In Western Australia, most retail shop leases are regulated by the Commercial Tenancy (Retail Shops) Agreements Act 1985.

 The Act was amended in recent years and these amendments came into effect from 1 January 2013.
 Not all of these amendments apply to leases entered into before this date.
-We have produced a series of commercial leasing publications to answer common questions about the Act specific to those leases entered into before and after 1 January 2013.
+We have produced a series of commercial leasing publications (available to download below) to answer common questions about the Act specific to those leases entered into after 1 January 2013.

 The Act generally applies to leases for premises with a lettable area of 1000 m2 or less and that are:

 - used for carrying on a business and are in a retail shopping centre (or a group of premises, of which five or more are used for the sale of goods by retail or a specified business)

 - not in a retail shopping centre, but that are used (or predominantly used) for the sale of goods by retail or

 The regulations set out what is classed as a 'specified business' as at 1 January 2013, these are:

 - shoe repair (which may include key cutting and engraving)